The best type of plant for your topiary depends on its purpose, desired result, and length of time available...

 Box-leafed Privet (Ligustrum Delavayanum)

-Our plant of choice for when you want long lasting topiary and don't mind waiting for results; it takes a while before reaching its prime but looks wonderfully fluffy after one growing season.
+Our plant of choice for when you want long lasting topiary and don't mind waiting for the best results; it takes a while before reaching its prime but looks wonderfully fluffy after one growing season.
 This is a compact, evergreen shrub with oval dark green leaves and small white flowers in early summer, followed by blue-black berries.
 This is a very good bespoke topiary choice, it is resilient, easily woven onto wire frames, and also makes for fine classic topiary shapes from stock.

 Read our guide for more information on proper care for your topiary.

 Star Jasmine (Trachelospermum Jasminoides)

 If you're after something in a hurry this vigorous, evergreen twining plant is the ideal choice for bespoke topiary with fabulous results in a mere matter of weeks.
 It has oval leaves 5-8cm in length which often turn deep red in winter – lending another dimension to topiary figures.
 This plant also develops fragrant white flowers during the summer, an added bonus, 2-5cm in width that mellow to a cream colour with age.

 Common Ivy (Hedera Helix)